pedrocarvalho3/pedrocarvalho3/README.md

 * My name is Pedro Carvalho from Brazil.
 I've been studing Programation since 2020.
 * I love Web, because it's amazing and the possibility to learn every day, makes me happy in the choice I've made.
 * I love football (soccer), whether watching or playing.
 I also like beer and music, especially both together.
-In my free time I like to watch movies and series, eventually I like to read books and philosophizing about life.
+In my free time I like to watch movies and series, I like to read books and philosophizing about life.

 ## My Skills ⚡
 * HTML